 Table of Contents

-The anti-diabetic effect of bark is due to presence of flavonoids, water soluble and insoluble glycoside.
+The anti-diabetic effect of bark is due to the presence of flavonoids, water soluble and insoluble glycoside.
 In studies, the decoction and infusion was found effective in moderate diabetes but ineffective in severe diabetes.

 Common names of Banyan Tree